MartinMars100/course-rating-2/README.md

 ## To Connect to Mongo:

+Connect to the Mongod and Mongo Shell in the normal way

 To Repair after un-clean shutdown:
     ./mongod --repair
 Once it is repaired run, shut down this one: